cxOrz/dotfiles-hyprland/README.md

 ## Dependencies
 > You are supposed to have `hyprland` already installed.
-And I'm using Nvidia Card, some configurations are specific to Nvidia card!
+And I'm using AMD CPU with integrated graphics.

 ```bash
 uwsm # Universal Wayland Session Manager